 I can still see the faces of many of the men I knew at Shay Gap, although after 40 years, I doubt I’d recognize any now, and I imagine there are some that are long dead.

-The best pool to get casual bar staff from was those blokes that just did a normal day’s work, they didn’t earn nearly as much as the men at the mine proper and the bit they could get from casual bar work came in handy; so I put the word out that I was looking for a reliable bloke who would be available pretty much on call.
+The best pool to get casual bar staff from, was those blokes that just did a normal day’s work, they didn’t earn nearly as much as the men at the mine proper, and the bit they could get, from casual bar, work came in handy; so I put the word out that I was looking for a reliable bloke, one who would be available, pretty much, on call.

 Seems it was a sure fire method of disposing of said snakes.
 Nobody thought to enquire what the snakes thought about such an ignominious end.

-I liked this blokes attitude from the word go and said “Okay fine, I’ll give you a go” and gave him a start straight off, best thing I ever did, he was a quick willing learner and caught on quickly.
+I liked this blokes attitude, from the word go, and said “Okay fine, I’ll give you a go” and gave him a start straight off, best thing I ever did, he was a quick, willing learne, and caught on quickly.

-This man became so good and reliable that I could take a night off without any qualms and leave the running of my ‘Wet’ to him; although it was necessary for me to be back in time to do the final lockup.
-He had my complete faith and confidence and he worked with me for many months.
+This man became so good, and reliable, that I could take a night off, without any qualms and leave the running of my ‘Wet’ to him; although it was necessary for me to be back in time to do the final lockup.
+He had my complete confidence, and he worked with me for many months.

-Then we did something that we’d not done the whole time we’d been working together, we sat and had a few beers and a chat.
+Then we did something that we’d not done, the whole time we’d been working together, we sat, had a few beers, and a chat.

-And now we are just as far away and apart and unknown to each other as we ever were when we worked together in the bar at the Shay Gap ‘Wet’!
+And now we are just as far away, apart and unknown, to each other, as we ever were when we worked together, in the bar at the Shay Gap ‘Wet’!